Welcome to North East

 Veterinary Ophthamology

-NEVO has opened in 2021 to provide a complete ophthalmology service for pets in the North East of Scotland.
+NEVO opened in 2021 to provide a complete ophthalmology service for pets in the North East of Scotland.
 After many years of working in general practice we were keen to devote our entire time to saving pets’ vision.
 Our goal is to provide a quality service where pets and owners can feel comfortable and reassured that their pet is receiving the best possible eye care.
 Many pets have eyes removed where specialist techniques may prevent pain and save sight, so it is always worth asking for advice before taking this final step.

 Our Services